PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/bash.rst

 Filesystem
 ==========

 Files are usually displayed in a hierarchical tree structure, where each node is a directory.
-In :ref:`directory_hierarchy`, you can see a typical filesystem for an operating system with two users, Alice and Bob.
+In :numref:`bash-fig-directory-hierarchy`, you can see a typical filesystem for an operating system with two users, Alice and Bob.
 Both of them have their own directory, called *home directory*, where they can put their documents, install their software programs, etc. Every file and directory is under the *root* directory ``/``, which is literally the root of the hierarchical tree structure.

-.. _directory_hierarchy:
+.. _bash-fig-directory-hierarchy:

 .. figure:: ../_static/svg/terminal_bash/directory_hierarchy.drawio.svg